 The best way to prevent tick bites is to avoid their habitat.
 When you do wander outdoors, cover as much skin as possible.
 You should also keep your lawn manicured and remove any excess brush and fallen tree limbs.
 Always thoroughly examine yourself, your family, and your pets for ticks after each outdoor venture.
 Especially when traveling through preferred tick habitats: heavily wooded areas and areas with tall grass.
 Protect your property and consider using pesticide treatments to combat ticks.

 The threat of ticks can be unsettling, but you don’t have to face it alone.
-Your local Mosquito Joe® provides exceptional outdoor pest control to help you enjoy the outdoors again.
+Your local Mosquito Joe® provides exceptional pest control services to help you enjoy the outdoors again.

 Contact Mosquito Joe® for Effective Tick Control